New Tear Duct Occluder – fits patients universally!

 Here are some of our patients said about Tear Duct Occluder:

 “It works very well.
-I do use it 50 percent of the time.” – Michael, Hopkinton, MA – user since 6/20/2017
+I do use it 50 percent of the time.” – Michael, Hopkinton, MA.

+“I use the device, probably, 80 percent of the time.
+Sometimes, it is impossible for social or time constraint reasons.
 I put in (various) drops seven times a day, so you can imagine how difficult it is to always have privacy and time.
 I can’t be out to dinner and put your occluder on!!
 One of my eyes is being watched weekly, so I have had many pressure checks over the last two months and my pressures have remained constant.
-The eye that we are most worried about has not gone up or down.” – Debbie, Medfield, MA – user since 8/1/2017
+The eye that we are most worried about has not gone up or down.” – Debbie, Medfield, MA.